cmguiob/POST_SoilDay_ggplot2/README.md

 # Happy Soil Day with ggplot2!!
- ***Since it already got late, postponed until the 5th December*** Some tips and tricks on how to visualize soil data with ggplot2
+ On the ocassion of the soil conservation day, a short contribution to working with soil data: **profile visualizations with ggplot2**.

  ![Soil profiles](Profiles.jpg)